 Postdoctoral Research Associate in Quantitative Imaging

-An immediate opening for a Postdoctoral Research Associate is available at the Department of Radiology, Washington University School of Medicine in St. Louis.
+An immediate opening for a postdoctoral position is available at the Department of Radiology, Washington University School of Medicine in St. Louis.

-The position is for an actively funded NIH grant in cancer imaging.
-The successful candidate will be a member of a highly interdisciplinary lab including biologists, engineers, and imaging scientists to develop and validate advanced imaging techniques in a context of a co-clinical (preclinical and clinical) trial.
-The successful candidate will be engaged image processing and modeling (statistical, mathematical) of preclinical and clinical multi-modality biomedical image data (e.g. PET, MRI) with emphasis on quantitative imaging and integration of multi-scale bioanalytic data (e.g., -OMICS data).
-The ideal candidate should have a doctoral degree in medical physics, applied mathematics, computer science, bioengineering or related fields with no more than 3 years of previous postdoctoral research experience.
-Demonstrated experience in at least one of the following fields is required: pattern classification, machine learning, image segmentation, image processing, multivariate statistical modeling, optimization, pharmacokinetics/pharmacodynamics or related fields.
+The ideal candidate should have a doctoral degree in medical physics, applied mathematics, computer science, biomedical engineering, or related fields with no more than 5 years of previous postdoctoral research experience.
+Demonstrated experience in at least one of the following fields is required: machine learning, image segmentation, image co-registration, image processing, multivariate statistical modeling, optimization, pharmacokinetics/pharmacodynamics or related fields.

-The candidate should be proficient in at least one programming language (e.g., MATLAB, JAVA, c++).
+The candidate should be proficient in at least one programming language (e.g., MATLAB, python, c++).
 Experience in medical imaging is preferred but not required.
 Evidence of research activity resulting in publications and presentations is highly desirable.
 The position is initially available for two years but can be renewed based on performance.

 Interested individuals should send a CV and a brief statement of research goals via email to firstname.lastname@example.org.